Krishna-sm/Unlimited-JavaScript-tgc/Hello World/readme.md

 # Print Any Error Statement

-- To print any warning Statement we use `error` method which is available `console` interface.
+- To print any Error Statement we use `error` method which is available `console` interface.

 ### Syntax
 ```js